uffiulf/razer-viper-v2pro-macos-battery-status/README.md

 ## Contributing

 Pull requests welcome!
-The protocol details documented here may help support other Razer devices.
+If you port this to another Razer mouse, please share your findings to help others.